Sawmill Cottage Location

 Sawmill Cottage is 10 minutes’ walk to Allan Tarn, which is the peaceful tarn at the end of Coniston Water that was featured in Arthur Ransome’s book Swallows and Amazons and known as ‘Octopus Lagoon’ in the book.

 The nearest pub is exactly 1 mile from the cottage.
-There are several other pubs, a butchers, a village shop that sells newspapers and some groceries and a bakers, all within 4 miles.
+There are several other pubs, a really good butchers and a village shop that sells newspapers and some groceries all just 4 miles away in the village of Greenodd.

 All the supermarkets deliver to the cottage with the exception of Waitrose.
 There aren’t any Waitrose supermarkets in Cumbria.
 We have Booths instead, similar to Waitrose but better.